Other Courses, Short and Masterclasses

 You can ask us to set up a direct debit mandate when you book the course by saying 'yes' and we will be pleased to send you a mandate form by email.
 Once this has been returned to us we can request payments from your bank on or about weeks 8, 16 and 24.

-Courses will take place at the Bampton, North Moreton and Ryton Centres
+Courses will take place at the Bampton and Ryton Centres.

-The course runs on Thursday at the Bampton and North Moreton Centres and Fridays at the Ryton Centre from 09.30 am to 16.30 pm.
+The course runs on Thursday at the Bampton Centre and Fridays at the Ryton Centre from 09.30 am to 16.30 pm.

 What is the enrolment process?